kriznaraj/problem-solving/README.md

 # problem-solving
-java and python solutions for few famous problem
+java and python solutions for few famous problems